Deforestation alert analysis#

 Note

 The Vietnamese Forest Department is using a specific alert system that works well.
-Developed in partnership with JICA, the system generates a GEOjson file every ten days.
-To see the GEE application, go to this link (note: content is only available in Vietnamese).
+Developed in partnership with Japan International Cooperation Agency (JICA), the system generates a GEOjson file every ten days.
+To see the GEE application, see this page (note: content is only available in Vietnamese).

 RECOVER#